DharaniGopal/RNJ_React_Learning/EP3/Theory.md

 Chapter 03 - Laying the Foundation
 Assignment
 ● What is JSX?
 Ans: JSX is a Javascript XML.
 It is build by facebook to use in react.js development to make the code more readable because it looks alike HTML.
 ● Superpowers of JSX - Ans: 1.
-Can write Javascript inside it using {} hfjdwhfekjdfek <br/>
+Can write Javascript inside it using {} hfjdwhfekjdfek <br/>  dhcbdejcndejc

 ● Role of type attribute in script tag?
 What options can I use there?
 ● {TitleComponent} vs {<TitleComponent/>} vs